thindil/steamsky/bin/doc/MODDING.md

   menu entry in main help menu.
 It can be number or text.
 - Whole text below (until next new line which starts from `[`) is help entry text visible when player select this option from help menu.

+## Goals

+### General informations
+- Open file *goals.dat* in *data/goals* directory or create new file with *dat* extension in that directory (example: *mygoals.dat*).
+- Each value in goal data structure must be one line length.
+- File must end with `[]`.

+### Goal data structure
+- Each ship start from `[` symbol.
+Any value between `[` and `]` is a index (it can be number or text) and must be unique.
+At this moment this value is used to set/update goal in game.
+- Type: Type/category of goal which define what is needed to do for finish selected goal.
+Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map, Visit - visit (discover) X bases, Craft - craft X items
+- Amount: Amount of target for selected goal to do for finish it.
+For example 100 ships to destroy, etc.
+- Target: Optional parameter, ignored for Discover type, exact target for goal, depends on type of goal.
+Possible values: for Reputation and Visit, bases owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
+For Destroy, any enemy ship index (from *ships* directory).
+For Craft, recipe index (from *recipes* directory).

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode